karlnippoldt/karlnippoldt/_projects/airport.md

 ## Research

 I got the idea for this project when I was picking a friend up from the airport.
-I realized that, even as an air travel aficionado, I could not think of a single app designed to streamline the pick-up experience.
+I realized that, even as an air travel aficionado, I could not think of a single app designed to streamline the pick-up experience for a driver.
 I enjoy a trip to the airport—seeing a variety of planes from faraway places—but the average person does not.

 For many people, a trip to the airport is an unfamiliar, complicated experience.
 A solution to manage the seeming chaos would be quite valuable to the infrequent airport visitor.
 {: .lead}